 And the great news is we only have a safer world to gain here.

-That's absolutely true.
+Right, that's absolutely true.

-And I think the president has done an excellent job of managing uh the expectations for our citizenry.
+And I think the president has done an excellent job of managing the expectations for our citizenry.

-And and you know, he's had to deal with a lot of failed policy in the past.
+And, you know, he's had to deal with a lot of failed policy in the past.

-Remember the 2000 summit between North Korea and South Korea.
+Remember the 2000 summit between North Korea and South Korea?

 They paid North Korea for the privilege of having that summit.

-North Korea had it in them this sort of muscle memory to expect a lot just for showing up.
+North Korea had it in them, this sort of muscle memory to expect a lot just for showing up.

-And again, they practiced this diplomatic brinkmanship, and the president called their bluff, rightly so, and and was ready to walk away from the summit.
+And again, they practiced this diplomatic brinkmanship, and the president called their bluff, rightly so, and was ready to walk away from the summit.

 But I do believe this is going to be a long process.

-This is when the CIA steps up and produces leadership profiles on the three individuals who replaced the old three hardliners.
+And just to comment real quickly, Sean, on the three guys who were removed, this is when the CIA steps up and produces leadership profiles on the three individuals who replaced the old three hardliners.

 I think there's no question it reflects Kim Jong-un's effort to consolidate his power.

-You know, authoritarian regimes are inherently unstable, they silence people's fears.
+You know, authoritarian regimes are inherently unstable.

 I think it reflects, frankly, Kim Jong-un's concern about potential instability in his own hermit kingdom.

-Oh, I think that's really well said, and by the way, that would not be unprecedented.
+And by the way, that would not be unprecedented.

-I mean, I think he put himself in great peril uh when he took over from Morsi, uh, and literally it's played such a pivotal role in in a new emerging alliance between Israel, the Egyptians, Jordanians, the Saudis, the Emirates, and others.
+And literally, it's played such a pivotal role in a new emerging alliance between Israel, the Egyptians, Jordanians, the Saudis, the Emirates, and others.

 You're absolutely right.

-And since that day he's had a target on our back, and he's exactly the kind of leader that we need to support, and that's why that was one of the first meetings the president took.
+And since that day, he's had a target on our back, and he's exactly the kind of leader that we need to support.

-So, you know, everything has changed geopolitically in just the space of five hundred days, the world has been changed because American leadership is back, whether it's drain draining the swamp in DC with candidates like Shack Hill, whether it's uh revitalizing NATO, whether it's telling try telling China you're not going to intimidate our friends, or potentially uh ending the Korean war.
+Geopolitically, in just the space of 500 days, the world has been changed because American leadership is back, whether it's draining the swamp in D.C. with candidates like Shaq Hill, whether it's revitalizing NATO, whether it's telling China you're not going to intimidate our friends, or potentially ending the Korean War.

-This could you imagine this?
+Could you imagine this?

 This would be a kind of record you'd be proud of after eight years in office, and it's only been a year and a half.

-I don't want to get ahead of ourselves, but I mean I think all it's certainly lining up to be an opportunity that nobody saw existed before.
+I don't want to get ahead of ourselves, but I mean, I think all it's certainly lining up to be an opportunity that nobody saw existed before.

-I mean, there is now a moment in time, as I said, where the Egyptians, the Jordanians and the Israelis and the United States and the Saudis and the Emirates now are all aligned and sharing intelligence and standing up against the potential of Iranian hegemony in the region and a nuclear armed Iran.
+I mean, there is now a moment in time, as I said, where the Egyptians, the Jordanians, and the Israelis and the United States and the Saudis and the Emirates now are all aligned and sharing intelligence and standing up against the potential of Iranian hegemony in the region and a nuclear-armed Iran.

 Well, you're exactly correct, Sean.